Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 1. What is internal respiration?

-The gas exchange between systemic capillaries and cells
+Internal respiration is the gas exchange between systemic capillaries and cells.

 2. What is external respiration?

-The gas exchange between pulmonary capillaries and the alveoli
+External respiration is the gas exchange between pulmonary capillaries and the alveoli.

 3. What is respiration?

-The exchange of gases providing the blood and tissues with oxygen and removing excess carbon dioxide
+Respiration refers to the exchange of gases that provides oxygen to the blood and tissues while removing excess carbon dioxide.

 4. What does ventilation mean?

-The process of taking air into the lungs and expelling it into the atmosphere
+Ventilation is the process of drawing air into the lungs and expelling it back into the atmosphere.

 5. What does barometric pressure mean?

-The force exerted by the air that surrounds the body
+Barometric pressure refers to the force exerted by the air that surrounds the body.

 6. What is the normal range for barometric pressure?